 Once someone signs up, it's time to follow up.
-Using your CRM (or your webinar platform's email system), send notifications reminding registrants about the webinar.
+Use your CRM (or your webinar platform's email system) to send reminders about the webinar.

-The first email registrants should get is a "thank you"/confirmation email with all the details and links.
+The first email registrants should get is a "thank you"/confirmation email with details and links.
 Then, registrants should get:

 And yes, I'm aware that I just wrote a rant about not over-emailing people.
-However, the fact that registrants have opened and clicked through your previous emails signals engagement and mitigates any potential dings to your sender rep.
+However, the fact that registrants opened and clicked your previous emails signals engagement.
+That mitigates any potential dings to your sender rep.

-As for the content, your attendance campaign should encourage not just attendance, but active participation.
+As for the content, your attendance campaign should encourage attendance, and active participation.

-For example, my emails instruct the registrant to do a few things when they enter the webinar: introduce themselves, say where they're from, and enter questions into the Q&A box.
+For example, my emails instruct the registrant to do a few things when they enter the webinar.
+Introduce themselves, say where they're from, and enter questions into the Q&A box, for example.

-Just as importantly, emails automatically go out to after the webinar, according to these segments:
+Just as importantly, emails automatically go out to after the webinar, by these segments:

 - Attendees who did not make a purchase: this email reiterates the sales offer, or presents an alternative offer.